iampava/safari-flicker-bug-sticky/README.md

 # safari-flicker-bug-sticky

-Bug in safari with position sticky and scroll to bottom
+## How to reproduce

+1. Navigate to the [Demo](https://iampava.github.io/safari-flicker-bug-sticky) on Mobile Safari.
+2. Click on the sticky header
+3. The page will scroll to the bottom BUT there's gonna be a slight flicker.

+## Video Demo